Sterling Silver Dresser Set

 Green corrosion on your comb

 Green corrosion on a sterling silver comb fitter is not a good sign.
 Sometimes it is an indication of a split seam (shown in the right photo.)
 The seam on a comb should be repaired before the seam splits further.
-Below is the tortoiseshell plastic comb replaced and silver polished.
+Below is the same comb with the split in sterling repaired and a new tortoiseshell plastic comb replaced and silver polished.

 Sterling Silver Men's Combs